 Nearby Coronado Beaches

 The beaches in Coronado are simply amazing as there is plenty of open space to set your beach umbrellas and chairs.
 On the weekend, it’s crowded, but no group feels on top of one another.
-The white sand and clear water remind beach dwellers of the conditions found in the Virgin Islands.

-To get to Coronado Central Beach in front of the Hotel del Coronado (ranked as one of the top beaches in the nation), take one of the hotel bikes or an Uber as it’s otherwise a 30-minute walk.
+To get to Coronado Central Beach in front of the Hotel del Coronado (ranked as one of the top beaches in the nation), take one of the hotel bikes or an Uber, as it’s otherwise a 30-minute walk.
 However, you have access to smaller bay beaches near Coronado Island Marriott Resort & Spa.

 Still, the setting is perfect, especially during the sunset hours.